Law and Digital Technologies (Advanced LL.M.)

 Professor Simone van der Hof

-10 reasons why should study Law and Digital Technologies in Leiden
+10 reasons why you should study Law and Digital Technologies in Leiden

 As a student of the Law and Digital Technologies Advanced Studies programme, you will benefit from:

 - Multidisciplinary learning: You will develop expertise on the law and governance of digital technologies, by analysing the national, European and international legislation (hard law, soft law, case law) as well as by exploring broader ethical, societal challenges of digital technologies.
-In your studies, you will combine general regulatory theory (internet governance and techno-regulation) as well as national and international law (hard law, soft law and case law), and combine these with elements from the philosophy of technology and computer science.
+In your studies, you will combine general regulatory theory (internet governance and techno-regulation) as well as national, European and international law (hard law, soft law and case law), and combine these with elements from the philosophy of technology and computer science.

 - Excellent reputation: Leiden Law School has developed its reputation for excellence by combining a high level of academic teaching with acclaimed and innovative research.
-Its tradition of quality attracts prestigious professors and professionals from around the world who teach you in a challenging and supportive atmosphere.
+This tradition of quality attracts prestigious professors and professionals, who teach in a challenging and supportive atmosphere.

-- International environment: In addition to the international focus of the curriculum, the unique blend of students and instructors that represent all continents makes our programme a truly global experience.
+- International environment: In addition to the international focus of the curriculum, the unique mix of faculty and students from different continents makes our programme a truly international experience.

-- Additional specialisation opportunities: You can choose to follow one course from one of the Leiden Law School’s other Master of Laws Advanced Studies programmes (excluding International Tax Law) in addition to the core curriculum.
+- Additional specialisation opportunities: You can choose to take one course from one of the other Master of Laws Advanced Studies programmes at Leiden Law School in addition to the core curriculum.

-- Supportive student groups: You will have the opportunity to participate in a reading group which will discuss relevant literature.
+- Supportive student groups: You will have the opportunity to participate in tutor groups, guided by one of our staff members.

-- Superior research resources: As a student, you will have access to the Center for Law and Digital Technologies’ excellent library, as well as the library of the nearby Peace Palace (The Hague), which houses one of the world’s largest legal collections.
+- Superior research resources: As a student, you will have access to the excellent library of Leiden Law School, as well as the library of the nearby Peace Palace (The Hague), which houses one of the world’s largest legal collections.